 Attendance

-There has been a decline in student numbers since 1999 when 5.13 million pupils attended public education in Canada.
-The lowest numbers are from 2011-2014 when around 4.72 million pupils attended public elementary and secondary education.
-Around 98% of pupils who attend primary education will move on to secondary level.
+There has been a slight decline in student numbers since the peak in the early 2010s, when enrolment reached around 5.6 million pupils.
+The lowest numbers were in 2011‑2014, when around 4.72 million pupils attended public elementary and secondary education.

-The graduation rate from secondary school was 81% in the 2017-18 academic year.
-The percentage was higher for girls at 84% compared to boys at 77%.
+Around 98% of pupils who attend primary education in Canada will move on to secondary level.
+The graduation rate from secondary school was 88% in the 2023‑24 academic year.
+The percentage was higher for girls at 90% compared to boys at 86%.

 Most Canadian Elementary and Secondary Students Are in Public Schools